MiDataInt/mdi-desktop-app/docs/usage.md

 The MDI Desktop is a minimal web browser.
 You will start with one Docs and one Apps tab.
 If desired, you can open additional Apps tabs running on the same server.
-Documentation links in the apps load into the Docs tab.
+Documentation links within the apps will load into the Docs tab.

 Please see the documentation of the
 [MDI Apps Framework](/mdi-apps-framework)